Forces in dry active matter: Objects immersed in an active bath: Currents and forces

 Integrating over $\theta$, we obtain

 where similarly to before, we define the moments $m_{\alpha,n}$ as

 and $\rho(\vec{r})=m_{x,0}$.
 Integrating the current over a surface $s$ within the system containing the object, we find

-Note that the first term on the right-hand-side in Eq. (\ref{eq:current_inside_object}) is the total force $\vec{F}^{(tot)}$ acting on particles located inside $s$ (not to be confused with the force exerted by the particles on the object) times the mobility $\mu$.
-To further simplify, we multiply Eq. (\ref{eq:FP_for_current}) by $\cos\theta$ and integrate over $\theta$, to find
+Note that the first term on the right-hand side in Eq. (\ref{eq:current_inside_object}) is the total force $-\vec{F}^{(tot)}$ acting on particles located inside $s$ times the mobility $\mu$.
+To simplify further, we multiply Eq. (\ref{eq:FP_for_current}) by $\cos\theta$ and integrate over $\theta$, to find

 for a wall parallel to the $\hat{y}$ direction.
 Similarly, one can obtain an equation for $m_{y,1}$ after proper permutations of indices